 ACC hosts Emergency Preparedness Week during the third week of every semester to educate students, faculty, and staff on the best actions to take if an emergency were to happen on campus.
 Everyone in the ACC community is responsible for being prepared in an emergency.
 Plan for the unexpected so you don't have to think - you react.

-Six drills are scheduled for this week, including 2 on Saturday.
+Drills are scheduled for this week!
 Review campus safety plans to find your nearest exit and an alternate.
 Also, locate the Area of Rescue Assistance if you can't use the stairs and the Rally Point where everyone should gather until the ALL CLEAR is called.

 Testing of the ACC Emergency Alert System

 A new service provider is being used.
 So that messages to your phone are displayed as coming from "ACC Emergency Alert" please create or update the entry in your phone's address book with the following contact information: 226787, 67283, 78105, 81437 (enter these "short codes" as individual phone numbers) and firstname.lastname@example.org

 Get ACC’s Emergency Mobile App and emergency procedures in five easy steps.

 - Download the free In Case of Crisis - Education App by visiting the Apple app store, Google Play or Amazon for Android.

 - Launch the In Case of Crisis App

 - Use the "Continue without logging in" option

 - Choose "Austin Community College" and select a plan.